The Bonfire

 She, once my love, now my wrath, she

-And it was as if a magical dew fell
+And it was as if a magical combustible fell

 Droplets of myself, once a wild adolescent